Article Title: Ortho-K vs. LASIK: Which Vision Correction Is Right for You?

 This is a big one.
 Not everyone is a good candidate for LASIK.
 You need to be at least 18, have a stable prescription for at least a year, and have corneas that are thick enough for the procedure.
 Certain medical conditions can also rule you out.
 I see a lot of patients from Fort Liberty, and for some of them, LASIK isn’t an option due to the specific requirements of their jobs.
 That’s when we start talking about Ortho-K.

 Ortho-K is a great alternative for many people who can’t get LASIK.
 Because it’s non-surgical, it’s safe for a wider range of people, including those with thinner corneas or dry eye.
-It’s also the only one of the two that can be used for myopia control in children, which is a huge part of my practice here in Fayetteville.
+It’s also the only one of the two that can be used for myopia management in children, which is a huge part of my practice here in Fayetteville.

 The Big Difference: Reversibility